Public Garden + Esplanade

 The grand finale of this photo tour is the Esplanade, Boston’s famous park along the Charles River, with spectacular panoramic views of the Cambridge skyline.

-PhotoWalks founder Saba Alhadi, a professional local photographer and tour guide will provide creative photography techniques so you can practice taking frame-worthy images as well as historical commentary.
+PhotoWalks founder Saba Alhadi, a professional local photographer and tour guide will provide inspiring photography techniques so you can practice taking frame-worthy images.
+There’s also fascinating historical commentary throughout our walk.

-Discover why this is one of the best Boston walking tours of the Public Garden and the Esplanade!
+Discover why this tour is one of Boston’s best walking tours of the Public Garden and the Charles River Esplanade!

 - Compose eye-catching pictures of nature with your camera or smartphone

 - Use framing techniques to compose for creative effect

 - Apply your newfound photography skills to future picture-taking adventures